The following is an extract from author and activist Mikki Kendall's book, Hood Feminism: Notes from the Women White Feminists Forgot.

 From things as basic as access to public bathrooms to job protection, there’s a dearth of mainstream white feminist voices speaking out against trans-exclusionary policies and laws.
 A one-size-fits-all approach to feminism is damaging, because it alienates the very people it is supposed to serve, without ever managing to support them.
 For women of colour, the expectation that we prioritise gender over race, that we treat the patriarchy as something that gives all men the same power, leaves many of us feeling isolated.

 When the obstacles you face vary by race and class, then so too do your priorities.
 After all, for women who are struggling to keep themselves housed, fed, and clothed, it’s not a question of working hard enough.
 They are leaning in, but not in search of equal pay or "having it all"; their quest for equal pay starts with equal access to education and opportunity.
-They need feminism to recognize that everything that affects women is a feminist issue, whether it be food insecurity or access to transit, schools, or a living wage.
+They need feminism to recognise that everything that affects women is a feminist issue, whether it be food insecurity or access to transit, schools, or a living wage.
 Does that mean that every feminist has to be at every event, know every detail of every struggle?
 No.

 It does, however, mean that the language surrounding whatever issues feminists choose to focus on should reflect an understanding of how the issue’s impact varies for women in different socioeconomic positions.
-The conversation around work, for instance, should recognize that for many people, needing to work to survive is a fact of life.
-We can’t let respectability politics (that is, an attempt by marginalized groups to internally police members so that they fall in line with the dominant culture’s norms) create an idea that only some women are worthy of respect or protection.
+The conversation around work, for instance, should recognise that for many people, needing to work to survive is a fact of life.
+We can’t let respectability politics (that is, an attempt by marginalised groups to internally police members so that they fall in line with the dominant culture’s norms) create an idea that only some women are worthy of respect or protection.

 Respectability narratives discourage us from addressing the needs of sex workers, incarcerated women, or anyone else who has had to face hard life choices.
 No woman has to be respectable to be valuable.
 We can’t demand that people work in order to live, then demand that they be respected only if they do work that doesn’t challenge outdated ideas around women’s right to control their bodies.
 Too often mainstream feminism embraces an idea that women must follow a work path prescribed by cisgender white men in order for their labour to matter.
 But everyone, from a person who needs care to a stay at home parent to a sex worker, matters and deserves to be respected whether they are in their home or in an office.

 This tendency to assume that all women are experiencing the same struggles has led us to a place where reproductive health imagery centres on cisgender able-bodied women to the exclusion of those who are trans, intersex, or otherwise inhabiting bodies that don’t fit the narrow idea that genitalia dictates gender.
 You can have no uterus and still be a woman, after all.
-Employment equality statistics project the idea that all women make seventy-even cents to a man’s dollar when the reality is that white women make that much, and women of colour make less than white women.
+Employment equality statistics project the idea that all women make seventy-seven cents to a man’s dollar when the reality is that white women make that much, and women of colour make less than white women.
 Affirmative action complaints (including those filed by white women) hinge on the idea that people of colour are getting the most benefit when the reality is that white women benefit the most from affirmative action policies.

 The sad reality is that while white women are an oppressed group, they still wield more power than any other group of women — including the power to oppress both men and women of colour.
 There’s nothing feminist about having so many resources at your fingertips and choosing to be ignorant.
 Nothing empowering or enlightening in deciding that intent trumps impact.
-Especially when the consequences aren’t going to be experienced by you, but will instead be experienced by someone from a marginalized community.
+Especially when the consequences aren’t going to be experienced by you, but will instead be experienced by someone from a marginalised community.